fciv-net/fciv-net/README.md

 Running Freeciv-web on your computer
 ------------------------------------
-The recommended and probably easiest way is to use Vagrant on VirtualBox.
+The recommended and probably easiest way is to use Docker on VirtualBox.

 Whatever the method you choose, you'll have to check out Freeciv-web to a directory on your computer, by installing [Git](http://git-scm.com/) and